TheAgilityCollective/DNA/_docs/index.md

 What is this?
 =============

 This site (or document) describes our operating model ...the how we work, and why.
 This model is based on the [open-source](http://en.wikipedia.org/wiki/Open_source) Crisp DNA, forked on github.
 We are using the Crisp model fairly vanilla, in recognition of their many years of evolving it.
 Although they may have a very different business, we share many of their values.
-If, in time some things don't fit, then we will just adapt and evolve.
+If ...in time, some things don't fit, then we will just adapt and evolve.

 [The Agility Collective](http://theagilitycollective.com) is a consulting company operating in Australia and New Zealand.
 Like Crisp, we do not aspire to be a typical consulting company.
 For example: